List of DC Comics imprints: Vertigo Comics

-Wildstorm
+WildStorm

-Wildstorm was an imprint and subsidiary of DC Comics that was acquired that featured superheroes.
+WildStorm was an imprint and subsidiary of DC Comics that was acquired that featured superheroes.
 The imprint was formerly a member studio of Image Comics.

-In August 1998, DC purchased Wildstorm including imprints Cliffhanger, Homage and America's Best Comics with the imprints appearing under the DC banner in January 1999.
-In November 1999, the Star Trek comic book began publishing under Wildstorm with a series of one-shots and miniseries.
-In September 2010, as part of DC Entertainment's reorganization, DC began to cancel Wildstorm imprint (with the December issues with two titles moving to the DC brand) and the Wildstorm editorial staff relocated to DC's Los Angeles-based digital publishing division.
+In August 1998, DC purchased WildStorm including imprints Cliffhanger, Homage, and America's Best Comics with the imprints appearing under the DC banner in January 1999.
+In November 1999, the Star Trek comic book began publishing under WildStorm with a series of one-shots and miniseries.
+In September 2010, as part of DC Entertainment's reorganization, DC began to cancel the WildStorm imprint (with the December issues with two titles moving to the DC brand) and the WildStorm editorial staff relocated to DC's Los Angeles-based digital publishing division.

-With DC's New 52 reboot in September 2011, the Wildstorm characters were integrated into the DC Universe with the Edge line of titles with a Stormwatch and Grifter title.
+With DC's The New 52 reboot in September 2011, the WildStorm characters were integrated into the DC Universe with the Edge line of titles with a Stormwatch and Grifter title.

 America's Best Comics

-America's Best Comics (ABC) was an imprint of Wildstorm, originating before Wildstorm's purchase by DC comics in 1998.
+America's Best Comics (ABC) was an imprint of WildStorm, originating before Wildstorm's purchase by DC comics in 1998.
 Alan Moore created the concepts of the line.
-The imprint published its first comic, League of Extraordinary Gentlemen #1, in January 1999.
+The imprint published its first comic, The League of Extraordinary Gentlemen #1, in January 1999.
 Additional titles printed were Tom Strong, Promethea and Top 10.
-In April 1999, Tom Strong begins its run.
-Moore became increasingly dissatisfied with DC, wrapping up the various series and moving League of Extraordinary Gentlemen to Top Shelf/Knockabout.
+In April 1999, Tom Strong began its run.
+Moore became increasingly dissatisfied with DC, wrapping up the various series and moving League of Extraordinary Gentlemen to Top Shelf Productions and Knockabout Comics.

 Cliffhanger

-Cliffhanger was an imprint of Wildstorm Productions for creator-owned projects.
+Cliffhanger was an imprint of WildStorm Productions for creator-owned projects.

 In July 1998, the Cliffhanger comic Danger Girl was licensed out to New Line Cinema for a film adaptation.
 Cliffhanger merged with Homage to become "WildStorm Signature Series".

-Homage
+Homage Comics

-Homage Comics was an imprint of Wildstorm Productions for writer-creator owned comics.
+Homage Comics was an imprint of WildStorm Productions for writer-creator owned comics.

-In March 1996, Wilstorm announced the start of the Homage Comics in August with the relaunch of Kurt Busiek's Astro City, with Homage Comics to be published outside the Image Comics system.
-In August 1998, DC purchased Wildstorm including imprints Cliffhanger, Homage and America's Best Comics with the imprints appearing under the DC banner in January 1999.
+WildStorm launched the Homage Comics in August 1996 with the relaunch of Kurt Busiek's Astro City, with Homage Comics published outside the Image Comics system.
+In August 1998, DC purchased WildStorm including imprints Cliffhanger, Homage and America's Best Comics with the imprints appearing under the DC banner in January 1999.
 Homage merged with Cliffhanger to become "WildStorm Signature Series".